 “‘Well the danger on the rocks is surely past,’” chorused PoonElly and Spacyjane, essaying a Steely Dan duet over the platter of Italian sausages.

 “Oh that is IT, chickies!”
 Tayser notified the Sister Dopesters.
-“Me ‘n’ Epic are outta this pit and outta this band!
-Buncha pitiful doily-drapers, womb to tomb—Cramps!—where’s Cramps?—put your damn coat on, Cramps, we are splitting!”
+“Me ‘n’ Epic are outta this dump and outta this band!
+Buncha pitiful doily-drapers, from womb to tomb—Cramps!—where’s Cramps?—put your damn coat on, Cramps, we are splitting!”

 “Not now,” replied Ms. Aplenty, in mid-flirtation with Hahhhnsel Hitchens.